 If there is an urgent requirement, the ERA maythe Panel needs to urgently progress a Proposal, then the ERA may be able to provide additional resources to the Panel, subject to its overall budget limitations, be able to provide additional resources to assist the Panel, either through the reallocation of internal resources or through short-term contractors. by procuring external resources with the required skills and experience from consultants or legal firms.
-However, the costs of such external resources would likely be high and would need to be balanced against the benefits of progressing a Proposal without delay.
+However, the costs of such external resources would need to be balanced against the benefits of progressing a Proposal without delay.